 People who work for a traditional employer have one significant tax benefit that goes beyond basic record keeping benefits.
 That is the fact that the employer and employee share the Social Security tax contribution – each one paying 6.2 percent on your earnings as well as each paying 1.45 percent of earnings as taxes into Medicare.

 These payroll taxes are taken out of your paycheck before you even have an opportunity to know they are gone.
-In 2021 Social Security tax is assessed on the first $142,800 of income while Medicare tax is paid on all income.
+In many ways, that takes some of the sting out of paying these financial obligations paycheck after paycheck.
+In 2023, Social Security tax is assessed on the first $160,200 of income, while Medicare tax has no limit for income.
 Also, individuals who make more than $200,000 and married couples who make more than $250,000 will pay an additional 0.9 percent in Medicare taxes.

 Social Security Responsibilities for the Self-Employed